hako-mikan/sd-webui-regional-prompter/README.md

 In order to specify both horizontal and vertical regions, see 2D region mode.

 ## calcutation mode
+Internally, system use BREAK in Attention mode and AND in Latent mode.
+AND/BREAK is automatically converted depending on the mode being used, but there is no problem whether you input BREAK or AND in the prompt.
 ### Attention
 Normally, use this one.
 ### Latent